 The library materials budget is allocated to the academic programs and disciplines early in the fiscal year.
 These funds are provided to build the library collections, to license electronic information sources, and to maintain periodical collections in support of academic programs and the educational mission of the college.
 The library materials budget is intended solely for items that will be available to all Clermont College Library users.

-Funds are allocated to programs and disciplines based on a number of factors, including number of undergraduates enrolled, obsolescence of library materials in the subject areas, relative cost of materials in the disciplines, usage statistics for materials in the disciplines, publishing activity, and the need to meet departmental accreditation standards.
+Funds are allocated to programs and disciplines based on several factors, including number of undergraduates enrolled, obsolescence of library materials in the subject areas, relative cost of materials in the disciplines, usage statistics for materials in the disciplines, publishing activity, and the need to meet departmental accreditation standards.
 Allocations not spent by March 1st of each academic year will be reallocated.

-The reference collection supports the research needs of UC Clermont College students, faculty and staff.
+The reference collection supports the research needs of UC Clermont College students, faculty, and staff.
 It contains such materials as encyclopedias, dictionaries, atlases, directories, bibliographies, statistical compilations, and handbooks.
-Reference works are selected that provide basic bibliographic access to or an overview of other academic disciplines.
-All library users have open access to our reference material.
-The reference collection is interfiled with the circulating collection located on the library’s second floor.
+Reference works are selected to provide basic bibliographic access to or an overview of other academic disciplines.
+All library users have access to our reference material.
+The reference collection is interfiled with the circulating collection found on the library’s second floor.

 The library accepts donations of current UC Clermont course textbooks for the reserve and circulating collections.

 Donations of a sizable number of books or items of sizable value must go through the UC Foundation.
 To make a monetary gift to the UC Clermont College Library, please contact the UC Foundation.

 In support of the college’s teaching focus, the library purchases textbooks for Clermont College classes each semester.
 The library purchases textbooks that cost more than $100 and core texts for required classes when funding is available.
 The library actively seeks donation of copies of current textbooks.